-All competencies must be completed by the end of the student's sophomore year.
+The sung example competency must be completed by the end of the student's sophomore year.
 Any student not successfully completing all competencies will not be allowed to take voice at the 3000 level until all competencies are met.
+The language competencies will be tested in the spring of the junior year.